David-Manniche/TheMarket/readme.txt

     => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand => 042514 - Admin >> zone > admin is unable to save zone name in English or "Arabic " language.
 	=> 043126 - On language data tab of blog post>>Fatal error is there.
+    => 043186 - Admin >> Add rules >> Blank fields should not get display if admin save some blank entries for "tax component"

 Enhancements:
     => Tax module upgrade